yakoob/GoGiveSocial/README.md

 GGS
 ===

-Multi-Branded - Non-For-Profit - Initiative Network
+Multi-Branded - Non-For-Profit - Initiative Network: developed in ColdFusion

 A platform to connect your Initiatives to social media while also acting as a CMS.
 You create Initiatives, outline the assets required to reach your goals, collect payments and have connectivity from your back office systems for balance and budget.